-The three solutions utilised in the iFLEX pilots are: ICOM's Demand Response Management System (DRMS) in Greece, SCOM's DRMS in Slovenia, and Enerim's Aggregation Platform in Finland.
-More details on the features and employed technologies of each one of them are documented in the relevant deliverable D4.5 Revised Market and Aggregation Interface Module.
+The three solutions utilized in the iFLEX pilots are: ICOM's Demand Response Management System (DRMS) in Greece, SCOM's DRMS in Slovenia, and Enerim's Aggregation Platform in Finland.
+More details on the features and employed technologies of each one of them are documented in the relevant deliverable D4.6 Final Market and Aggregation Interface Module (iFLEX project, 2023).